 - Mentor Program: Within the first few weeks of the fall semester, incoming first-generation college students are matched with returning students who identify as first-generation.
 The mentoring program is intended to assist in providing support to students who are the first in their families to attend a four-year institution.
 The mentoring program is an informal effort to enable both individuals to build new skills, prepare for advancement and other growth opportunities, build self-esteem and self-confidence, and work toward the fulfillment of personal professional development and goals.
 While the mentoring program is required for the first semester, it is the aim of the program that the mentor-mentee relationship continue beyond the first semester.

 - Newsletter: The newsletter was created with the purpose of highlighting areas of diversity and achievement in the first-generation community as well as in the larger community of first-generation students in higher education.
 Additionally, the newsletter provides opportunities to highlight the support that students have at Scripps in faculty, staff, and other community members.
 The vision for the newsletter is to create content that is relevant and engaging.
-The hope is to foster constructive discourse between first-generation students and allies alike: to reshape conversations at Scripps to be more inclusive, more aware, and more open to the voices of those who have never been included in the conversation.
+The hope is to foster constructive discourse between first-generation students and allies alike: to reshape conversations at Scripps to be more inclusive, more aware

 - Co-Intern Office Hours: The First-Generation@Scripps program has co-interns who actively engage in creating programming for first-generation students.
 Additionally, the co-interns hold office hours in the Dean of Students Office every week.
 Students are encouraged to drop by if they have questions about the program or just want to say hello.